-At SF State, graduate work in Anthropology focuses on four specific areas of research and learning to focus on the development of professional skills.
+At SF State, graduate work in Anthropology focuses on the development of research and professional skills in four subfields.

 Historical, Political, Indigenous Archaeology and Zooarchaeology